zwf193071/gallery-by-react/README.md

-React Carousel Image Gallery
+# React Carousel Image Gallery

-<p align="center">:fire: Gallery by React is a React component for building image galleries and carousels :fire:</p>
+:fire: Gallery by React is a React component for building image galleries and carousels

 > Author：zwf193071